 Anyone that has access to a child is in a position to mistreat them and can be a potential abuser.

 Child abuse and neglect are on the rise in South Africa.
-Children are the most vulnerable citizens in our society and they need every one of us to help protect them.
+Children are the most vulnerable citizens in our society, and we need everyone to help protect them.

 We have approximately 5 million orphans in South Africa.